Our vision and impact

 We are growing our platform while thinking about the impact — both positive and negative — that we may have on the communities we serve.

-We create new economic opportunities for those who need them most, including women, seniors, and immigrant families.
+We create new economic opportunities for women, seniors, and disabled individuals

 In line with Sustainable Development Goal 8.3, Pona provides meaningful economic opportunities to millions of talented home chefs.

 In particular, the project benefits women, senior citizens and other disadvantaged individuals who may be unable to enter the traditional job market, or lack the capital to start their own business.

 70% of every purchase on Pona goes to support home cooks and their families.
 Our chefs earn an average of RM 75+/hour, well above average wage.

 At Pona, we want to strengthen cross-cultural empathy by allowing talented home cooks to create incredible food experiences for their neighbours; providing them with tools to amplify their stories, and raise their status in their community.

 Consumers today are more worldly and culturally savvy than ever before, thanks to the internet and low cost air travel.
 They expect more from their eateries than bland generalisations about a dish, its origins, and its cultural significance.

 And for people who cannot afford to go abroad, Pona allows them to travel vicariously through the food of their neighbours.

 We nurture cross-cultural connections and highlight talented home chefs within their communities